msantos/ssh-agent-mux/README.md

 mkcert --client ubuntu.lxd
 ```

-* copy the client cert, key and root CA to the client
+* transfer the client cert, key and root CA to the client

 ```
 # ChromeOS